MARIAH L. WELLMAN

-Mariah is a technology, influence(rs), and wellness researcher.
+Mariah is a researcher and scholar of technology, social media influencers, and the wellness industry.
 Her dissertation research explored how social media influencers build and maintain credibility as they share narratives of personal health and wellness.
 She has ongoing projects exploring multi-level marketing consultants' social media communication during the COVID-19 pandemic and interviewing breast cancer "previvors" - women who are genetically predisposed to breast cancer - about how they use social media platforms to build community and share health information.
 Mariah is finalizing a project in collaboration with the Department of Surgery exploring the language use and preferences of those who have experienced stigma and discrimination related to substance use disorder.
 She has published work in New Media & Society, Journal of Media Ethics, Rhetoric of Health & Medicine, Feminist Media Studies, and Social Media + Society.

 Mariah teaches two courses at the University of Illinois at Chicago: one on the rhetoric of wellness on social media and another on digital influencers.
 Previously, she worked as the instructor of record for eight courses within the Department of Communication at the University of Utah including Writing for Strategic Communication, Introduction to News Writing, Digital Journalism, Introduction to Photoshop, and Constructing Journalism.
 Constructing Journalism was designed and implemented by Mariah while she served as a University Teaching Assistant Fellow during the 2019-2020 academic year.

 Mariah is currently located in Chicago, Illinois.
-She spends most of her free time exploring neighborhoods around the city with her fiance, Allison, and their 4-year-old retriever/collie mix, Wyatt, and 1-year-old golden retriever, Goose.
+She spends most of her free time exploring neighborhoods around the city with her fiance, Allison, and their 5-year-old retriever/collie mix, Wyatt, and 2-year-old golden retriever, Goose.
 She is an avid yogi, teaching yoga classes at local studios and online.
 She also enjoys spending time with her friends, perfecting her grandmother's chocolate chip cookie recipe (although they'll never taste as good), and traveling.
-Feel free to reach out at any time by email (email@example.com) or connect on Twitter (@mariahlwellman).
+Feel free to reach out at any time by email (firstname.lastname@example.org) or connect on Twitter (@mariahlwellman).

 AUG 2018 - MAY 2022